alamin-karno/sticky-bottom-cart-bar/README.md

 # WooCommerce Sticky Bottom Cart Bar

-A lightweight custom WordPress plugin that adds a fixed **"Add to Cart"** and optional **"Buy Now"** bar to the bottom of WooCommerce single product pages.
+A lightweight custom WordPress plugin that adds a fixed **"Add to Cart"** and **"Buy Now"** bar to the bottom of WooCommerce single product pages.

 ## 🛒 Features

 - Adds a sticky cart bar to the bottom of product pages
 - Works with simple and variable products
 - Uses native WooCommerce add to cart form for full compatibility
-- Clean and minimal design with optional styling
+- Clean and minimal design with styling
 - Lightweight and easy to customize

 ## 🚀 Installation